A pedagogical approach to the black hole information issue: Time evolution of semiclassical black holes

-As per equation (\ref{temp}), the temperature of the spectrum associated with a Schwarzschild black hole is inversely proportional to its mass, which means that the energy of created particles tends to increase as a Schwarzschild black hole.
-More specifically, this relation between the particle energy spectrum and black hole mass ensures that created particles will have a small influence on the spacetime metric for most of their evolution, so that neglecting back reaction effects (e.g., those described by some notion of equation (\ref{semiefe})) will be a good approximation when $r_s\gg\ell_p$.
-In this sense, the details of back reaction effects will pose little influence over the event horizon and the exterior region.
-Consequently, the spacetime geometry can be described by a sequence of quasi-static processes in which the black hole radius decreases slowly, with the process of energy loss being approximated by Stefan's law.
-This argumentation leads one to the conclusion that a black hole should completely evaporate, i.e., radiate away its mass, in a finite amount of time (as ``measured'' by Cauchy hypersurfaces).
-Evidently, at some point in time $r_s\sim\ell_p$, hence, this prediction is only valid if one considers that no major deviations from SG occur at that scale.
+As per eqs. \ref{temp} and \ref{kappa}, the Hawking temperature of a Schwarzschild black hole is inversely proportional to its mass, which means that the typical energy of created particles increases as a Schwarzschild black hole evaporates.
+In particular, this relation between particle energy spectrum and black hole mass ensures that created particles will have a small influence on the spacetime metric for most of the evaporation process, so that neglecting additional backreaction effects will be a good approximation when $r_s\gg\ell_p$ (i.e., far from the Planck scale).
+In this sense, details of backreaction effects will have little influence over the event horizon and the exterior region.
+Consequently, the spacetime geometry can be described by a sequence of \textit{quasi-static processes} in which the black hole radius decreases slowly, with the process of energy loss being approximated by \textit{Stefan's law}.
+This argument leads one to the conclusion that a black hole should completely evaporate, i.e., radiate away its mass, in a finite amount of time (as ``measured'' by Cauchy hypersurfaces).
+Evidently, at some point in time $r_s\sim\ell_p$, hence, complete evaporation is only a valid prediction if one considers that no deviations from SG occur at that scale.
 For the moment, let us consider that to be the case and analyze the consequences of a complete evaporation process.